Central Fund of Israel: Fund recipients

-Other claims

 The Central Fund of Israel funds right-wing Zionist organisations operating in the occupied territories.
 Funds were reportedly directed to the Od Yosef Chai yeshiva.
 The yeshiva, located in the West Bank had come under scrutiny after Yitzhak Shapira, a rabbi at the yeshiva, said it is permissible to kill Palestinian babies because of "the future danger that will arise if they are allowed to grow into evil people like their parents."

 The Israel Land Fund, a benefactor of the Central Fund of Israel, "assisted in the eviction of a Palestinian family in Sheikh Jarrah in 2017".